 BU is proud of the sustainability credentials of its newest buildings on our campus, which feature a range of low or zero-carbon technologies to minimise energy and water use and provide excellent conditions to support academic endeavours.
 The Sustainable Construction Policy outlines BU’s commitments to continuing to invest in a more sustainable estate and we are constantly looking to improve, modernise and make our buildings and estate more sustainable.
 Over the past few years BU has opened two landmark buildings, the Student Centre and the Fusion Building, and has also carried out major refurbishment works in other buildings and across our campuses:

 - Bournemouth Gateway Building, opened in 2021: our second largest building and the new home of our Faculty of Health & Social Sciences received a BREEAM rating of 'Excellent' and scored 100% for the categories of 'Management' and 'Water', plus 82% for 'Travel' and 78% for 'Energy'.
-It has solar PV panels producing up to 127kW of renewable energy; ground source heat pumps to provide low carbon heating and cooling; chilled beams for low energy cooling distribution; dry air coolers and adiabatic coolers; metering to ensure we can monitor and maximise energy efficiency; rainwater harvesting; LED lights; and ample bicycle storage and active travel facilities.
+It has solar PV panels producing up to 127kWp of renewable energy; ground source heat pumps to provide low carbon heating and cooling; chilled beams for low energy cooling distribution; dry air coolers and adiabatic coolers; metering to ensure we can monitor and maximise energy efficiency; rainwater harvesting; LED lights; and ample bicycle storage and active travel facilities.
 Work in 2022 has made improvements to lighting to further reduce energy consumption.

 - Poole Gateway Building, opened in 2020: this specialist building achieved BREEAM 'Excellent' certification for its sustainability features.
 Its installation of new LED stage lighting saves over 100,000kWh of electricity annually due to the far higher efficiency of the LED studio lights and a reduction in cooling demand due to lower heat generation from the high efficiency lighting.